Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Estimation

-We first illustrate each of the non-cross-validated estimators suited for estimating a treatment-specific mean at an arbitrary $d \in \mathcal{D}$, which, for example, could be an \textit{a priori} known rule or an optimal rule estimated on the entire sample $d^*_n$ (see papers from \cite{luedtkeSLODTR} and \cite{montoyaplaceholder} for a description on how to estimate the optimal rule using, for example, the ODTR SuperLearner).
-Here, $\hat{\Psi}_d$ is an estimator of $\psi_{0,d}$; the estimate is denoted $\hat{\Psi}_d(P_n) \equiv \hat{\psi}$.
+We first illustrate each of the non-cross-validated estimators suited for estimating a treatment-specific mean at an arbitrary $d \in \mathcal{D}$, which, for example, could be an \textit{a priori} known rule or an optimal rule estimated on the entire sample (see \cite{luedtkeSLODTR} and \cite{montoyaplaceholder} for a description on how to estimate the optimal rule using, for example, the ODTR SuperLearner).
+Here, $\hat{\Psi}_d(P_n) \equiv \hat{\psi}_d$ is an estimate of the true parameter value $\psi_{0,d}$, based on applying the estimator $\hat{\Psi}_d$ to an empirical distribution based on sampling from $P_0$.
 We further subscript by each estimator name.

-One can use a simple substitution estimator based on the above G-computation formula \citep{robins1986new}:
+One can use a(n): \begin{itemize} \item Simple substitution estimator based on the above G-computation formula,